 Cannas - Tropical Punch

 Tropical flowers are rarely shy and these Cannas are no exception.
 The yellow border should tell you that the petals are leaning toward an orange-red.
 A flower this bold should be used as a focal point and not expected to blend in with a crowd.Continue to 6 of 53 below.

 06 of 53

 Celosia - Annual Dazzle

-Celosia are great for non-stop color all season long.
+Celosia is great for non-stop color all season long.
 They bloom early and just keep getting larger and better.
 And they are almost neon in color.
 They don't blend well with just any plant.
 The red varieties tend to lean toward the burgundy purples, so they do combine with burgundy foliage and make nice additions to containers with dark leaved sweet potato vines or the juxtaposition of neon green 'Marguerite'.Continue to 7 of 53 below.

 07 of 53